NoesisVision/noesis-docs/docs/intro.md

 ### Documentation
 Export Noesis map content to clear, static documentation - share it with clients or integrate with your internal wiki for comprehensive system overview wherever you need it.

-### AI Integration
+### AI Integration (MCP)
-Expose the map or documentation to AI agents for more meaningful, context-aware conversations.
+*Coming soon* - Expose the map or documentation to AI agents via Model Context Protocol (MCP) for more meaningful, context-aware conversations.

 ## Key Features